zastrixarundell/DiscordBotList/README.md

 end
 ```

+## Documentation
+You can to [this](https://hexdocs.pm/discord_bot_list/DiscordBotList.html) link to see the hexdocs of the library as it will always be updated for the latest version of code.

 ## Usage examples
-The library does not yet have hexdocs but you can access the general functions from the main module!
 Here are a couple of examples of what you can expect (the default token and bot_id are already set in the config in these examples):

 ### Getting info about the default bot via the default token and id:
 ```elixir